 Shelley Watson was raised in Tucson, is a graduate of Canyon del Oro High School, and holds a Bachelor of Science degree in Business Administration from Arizona State University.
 She began her career at the American Heart Association where she was Executive Director of the Southern Arizona Region, and VP for Research & Community Programs for the state of Arizona.
-Most recently, Watson was the COO of CapitalQuest, Inc., a fundraising consulting firm, where she partnered with community leaders and led capital campaigns that raised more than $750 million for nonprofits nationwide.
-Shelley has served on several nonprofit boards, including 7 years on the board of Ronald McDonald House Charities of Southern Arizona, where she served a term as Board President.
+Prior to joining SALC, Watson was the COO of CapitalQuest, Inc., a fundraising consulting firm, where she partnered with community leaders and led capital campaigns that raised more than $750 million for nonprofits nationwide.
+Shelley has served in leadership positions on several nonprofit boards, including Ronald McDonald House Charities of Southern Arizona, American Red Cross – Blood Services, and Sister Jose Women’s Center.

 Pam Duncan provides executive assistance for the CEO, President and Vice President of the Southern Arizona Leadership Council.
 Prior to joining the Southern Arizona Leadership Council, Pam served as an office manager in architectural design firms for over 25 years in Seattle, Washington.
 She relocated to Tucson in 2008 after becoming enamored with the desert during several visits.
 Pam is proud to be part of the Southern Arizona Leadership Council, working to improve the community she now calls home.

 Katie Rogerson serves as Interim Executive Director of Tucson Values Teachers.
 She joined Tucson Values Teachers in early 2012 as Director of Marketing and Outreach.
 Before joining TVT, Katie served as Marketing and Outreach Director for the Arts Integration Solutions at the OMA Foundation.
 Prior to this, Katie worked as a community and business development associate providing marketing services and managing daily operations to support a non-profit arts and education organization.
 In Boise, Idaho, Katie was also a landscape designer and co-owner of Nature’s View Landscaping & Design.
 Katie serves on the Boards of KXCI Foundation for Creative Broadcasting, Tucson Kitchen Musicians Association and the Winterhaven Townhomes Homeowners Association.
 Katie holds a Bachelors of Science, double major, Studio Arts, Environmental Science and a Technical Certificate in Horticulture.